 This topography map is made by Beartooth Publishing, and is by far the best topo map we’ve seen of Sedona.
 If you have any appreciation for cartography, you’ll agree this is a great map!
 Many times, topo maps can have too much information crammed into a small area.
 Beartooth does a great job of zooming in at just the right view and removing all the unnecessary info to make the info that counts all the more visible.
 Seeing how trails can link together, how roads get to parking lots, showing paved and unpaved roads, all spread out nicely on a big fold out map - really helps make navigation as good or better than any app can.
 In addition, trail mileage and accurate trail ratings are printed on every single trail.
 There is even a section of suggested rides, complete with mileage, elevation gain, and directions - giving enough info to make this map double as a guide book!
 This map is really the go-to for Sedona mountain biking, but considering it’s layout that includes most wilderness areas, we highly recommend this map for Sedona hikes as well.
 Another alternative of this map is the Sedona Outdoor Recreation Map, also made by Beartooth Publishing.
 This map gives you a much more zoomed out view of Sedona, showing the wilderness areas (like Secret Wilderness and Mogollon Rim) and OHV dirt roads just outside of Sedona.
 If you plan to explore with a 4x4 vehicle, this is the best option out there.

-Sedona hiking is amazing and even if you’re a mountain biker, it’s worth adding a hike into your Sedona plans.
-Whether you’re staying at a hotel or a Sedona Airbnb, it’s easy to throw in a quick hike.
+By foot or by wheel, the trails in and around Sedona offer something for everyone!
 Our personal recommendations; for a strenuous uphill hike into the wilderness where mountain biking is not allowed - check out Bear Mountain Trail.
 For an easy hike to take the kids or whole family, check out Bell Rock trail Sedona or Buddha Beach.
 For a hike involving a vortex, check out Mescal Mountain trail Sedona.
 For a quick hike to catch a sunset, check out Doe Mountain trail or Sugar Loaf Summit trail.
 And for a rocky intermediate level hike with 360 views of Sedona, check out Airport Loop trail Sedona.
 We hope these books and recommendations get you on the right path!